Stuycs-K/finalproject-09-chen-stacey-liu-sophie-calungsod-r/DEVLOG-Sophie.md

 - Drew diagrams for i/o and math.
 Added diagrams to presentation markdown file, did some formatting changes to it and added some additional content explaining further some concepts.
 (45 min)
 - Fixed a grammar issue in a comment (< 1 min)
 - Fixed some bugs that prevented the interpreter from working on macs (15 min)

+### 2025-05-29
+- Added tables on the whitespace syntax for each command & made some formatting changes to the markdown files (40 min)